 Each province has different rules about auto insurance.
 That's one reason premiums vary widely across the country.
-Ontario is usually the most expensive.
-The province has high incidents of claim fraud and insurers handle a large number of lawsuits.
-That contributes to hefty overall costs that are passed on to the consumer.
+Ontario is one of the most expensive for car insurance premiums; it comes in second only after British Columbia.
+Part of the reason Ontario ranks so high in premiums is because is has high incidents of claim fraud.
+Insurers also handle a large number of lawsuits.
+Together, both of these realities contribute to the hefty overall costs that are passed on to the Ontario driver.

-Typically, rates are set by a few factors.
-According to the Insurance Bureau of Canada, it comes down to the following:
+Typically, rates are set by a few factors, but it basically comes down to the following:

 Each of these can make a big difference as to how much you pay.
 Here's a bit more information on each.

-More accidents and auto thefts happen in big cities.
+Generally, more accidents and auto thefts happen in big cities.
 Urban dwellers will, therefore, pay more for car insurance.
-Back in February 2019, Kanetix.ca reported that Ontario's most expensive cities for car insurance were Brampton, Vaughan, Mississauga, Richmond Hill, and Toronto, in that order.
-While the average premium across the province is $1,473, in Brampton it's $2,494.
+Back in January 2021, RATESDOTCA reported that Ontario's most expensive cities for car insurance were Brampton, Mississauga, Vaughan, Richmond Hill, Markham, and Toronto, in that order.
+While the average premium across the province is reported to be $1,616, in Brampton it's $2,698.

 Insurers use something called CLEAR (Canadian Loss Experience Automobile Rating) to determine what make and model of vehicle pose the highest risk of claims.
 You can also reduce your premium cost by installing extra features, like anti-theft devices.